-The school is richly endowed with technology, with 60 laptops, 90 iPads and 30 Chromebooks shared by the pupils.
+The school is richly endowed with technology, with 60 laptops, 128 iPads and 110 Chromebooks.
 They use this technology across all aspects of the curriculum as well as having several dedicated ICT lessons every term which focus on computer programming and E-Safety.
 In addition to the aspects of the IPC that involve computing, the specific curriculum for programming and E-Safety can be found here.

 For Personal, Social and Health Education, the school follows the curriculum design of the PSHE Association, which divides these into three main strands:

 - Health and Wellbeing